Zamana Kya Kahega

 Zamana Kya Kahega is a Pakistani film directed by Iqbal Yousuf, son of veteran filmmaker S. M. Yusuf who co-produced it as well under banner F&Y Movies.

-Story writer was Fayyaz Hashmi with screenplay by Hasrat Lakhnavi.
+Hasrat Lakhnavi wrote the screenplay based on a story by Fayyaz Hashmi.
 The film stars Shamim Ara, Kamal and Lehri.
 The soundtrack was composed by Muslehuddin.

 It was released on 10 November 1961, and became a moderate success at the box office.

-It was Yousuf's second film after his directorial debut Raat Ke Rahi (1960) which failed at Box office despite having similar genre of a spy film.
-It was also among his commercially successful films as his later venture Daal Mein Kala (1962) also got flop.
-The film was selected to exhibit in Tehran, Damascus, Beirut and Ankara in 1965 to explore the market of Lollywood.
-The film received 2 Nigar Awards in different categories.
+It was Yousuf's second film after his directorial debut Raat Ke Rahi (1960) which failed at the box office despite having similar genre of a spy film.
+Zamana Kya Kahega was among his commercially successful films as his later venture Daal Mein Kala (1962) also failed commercially.
+The film was selected to exhibit in Tehran, Damascus, Beirut and Ankara in 1965 to explore the market for Lollywood films.
+The film received 2 Nigar Awards in the Best Cinematography and Best Sound Editing categories.